 LEGOLAND’s newest attraction is NINJAGO WORLD.
 The centerpiece of this land is LEGO NINJAGO The Ride.
 This is a 3D coaster in which riders must do their best ninja moves to throw fireballs and ward off villains.
 The ride a little scary for our 4-year-old daughter, and the first time I ended up holding her in my lap with my hands over her eyes #momfail.
 So, think about how sensitive children might react.
 However, our boys adored the ride, as it scores your effectiveness in beating the “bad guys.”
 Spoiler alert: I lost.

-In NINJAGO WORLD, there are other active playground-like attractions to burn off steam, such as Kai’s Spinners, Cole’s Climbing Wall, and Jay’s Lightening Drill.
+In NINJAGO WORLD, there are other active playground-like attractions to burn off steam, such as Kai’s Spinners, Cole’s Climbing Wall, and Jay’s Lightning Drill.

 Tips for your visit to LEGOLAND